MuhammadRRahman/Thin-Film-Rupture-NEMD/README.md

 1. hole-growth.py  tracks the hole radius over time.
 2. surface-tension.py  measures the local surface tension of the film.
 3. surface-tension-mapped-pressure-tensor.py measures local surface tension with pressuree-tensor rotated along the rim profile.
 Also tracks the evolution      of the film profile with time.
+4. Temperature-Velocity-radial-averaged.py plots the radial averaged velocity and temperature field.